-Filice’s work has been exhibited in solo and group exhibitions throughout the United States, Europe, and Asia, and is held in private and corporate collections worldwide.
-She recently presented a solo exhibition, The Nature of Things, at Be Seen Gallery in Northern California.
-Other solo exhibitions include Lost in the Woods at the Pacific Art League and Lost & Found at 1202 Contemporary.
-In 2024, her work was included in group exhibitions at the New Museum Los Gatos and the Triton Museum in Santa Clara.
-She was also included in the Monterey Museum of Art Biennial (2025).
-Katherine served on the San Benito County Arts Council Curatorial Committee and has been an AIVA judge for over 15 years.
+Filice's work has been exhibited in solo and group exhibitions throughout the United States, Europe, and Asia, and is held in private and corporate collections worldwide.
+Solo exhibitions include The Nature of Things at Be Seen Gallery, Lost in the Woods at the Pacific Art League, and Lost & Found at 1202 Contemporary.
+Her work has been included in the Monterey Museum of Art Biennial, the Triton Museum of Art, the New Museum Los Gatos, and art fairs including the San Francisco Art Fair, LA Art Show, Atlanta Art Fair, and Aqua Art Miami.
+An exhibition at the Sasse Museum of Art is forthcoming in 2026.

 Statement